erewok/colibri/README.md

 ## Design

-Colibri implements the Token Bucket algorithm for keeping track of the rate at which clients are allowed to issue requests.
+Colibri implements the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) for rate-limiting clients.
 Currently, all Colibri data structures are held in memory without persistence so that it can quickly respond to incoming requests.

 Colibri can be run in single-node mode or in multi-node mode.
 In single-node mode each Colibri node will keep track of rate-limits individually without using any distributed properties.
-This strategy can potentially work behind a load balancer that fairly distributes traffic such as a round robin load balancing strategy if you configure each Colibri node to allow a max of M/N requests where M is the global max and N is the node count.
+This strategy could potentially work behind a round-robin load balancer that fairly distributes traffic but it gets quickly confusing with interleaved client requests.

-In multi-node mode Colibri functions more as a distributed hash table, assigning responsibility for distinct client IDs to individual nodes using consistent hashing.
+In multi-node mode Colibri functions as a distributed hash table, assigning responsibility for distinct client IDs to individual nodes using consistent hashing.
 This is experimental; for instance, it's not currently designed to work around network partitions or dynamic cluster resizing.

 ## Demo